Eligibility to Participate in the Michigan Medicaid EHR Incentive Program

 - Medicaid encounter:

 - A Medicaid encounter occurs when an EP provides a medical service to a Medicaid-enrolled patient on a date falling within the 90-day eligibility reporting period.
-A “zero-pay” claim is counted as a Medicaid encounter.
+A claim paid at $0.00 is counted as a Medicaid encounter.
 Multiple claims for the same patient, on the same day, count as only one encounter.

 - Beginning January 1, 2016 all providers can include MiChild encounters in their Medicaid Encounter Totals.
 EPs practicing at an FQHC or RHC and using Needy Individual encounters should now include MiChild encounters in their Medicaid Encounter Totals and not in their Needy Individual Encounters.